Some of the following appears, in a different form,

 To make sense of this, we need to understand what Steiner meant by “wisdom.”
 It is what we find through cosmic, clairvoyant vision; it is what we find when we stop thinking with our conscious brains and surrender to the unconscious knowledge we have within ourselves.
 Finding this wisdom can be complex, requiring the mystical disciplining our of minds and souls, but it is imminent, ready for our discovery.
 And the Mother can lead us there.

-Sometimes it is useful to get a full dose of Steiner straight in the face.
+Sometimes it is useful to get a full dose of Steiner straight on.
 This is how he spoke and wrote.
-If the last few paragraphs seem like mud, all you really need to know is that, according to Steiner, there is a divine male principle and a divine female principle.
+If what you've just read seems like mud, all you really need to know is that, according to Steiner, there is a divine male principle and a divine female principle.
 The male is epitomized by Christ.
 The female is epitomized by the Earth Goddess, aka Isis, aka Mary, aka Sophia, aka the Holy Ghost.
-“Sophia” is thus just another name for the divine wisdom brought to us by the Holy Ghost, and Steiner’s doctrines are the true embodiment of this wisdom: Anthropo-Sophia, the wisdom of the human being.
-According to Steiner, that is (who, as we have just seen, had to change everything in order to affirm everything, changing Christian teachings, for example, in order to make them fit his system, Anthroposophy).
+“Sophia” is thus just another name for the divine wisdom brought to us by the Holy Ghost, and Steiner’s doctrines are the true embodiment of this wisdom: Anthropo-Sophy, the wisdom of the human being.
+According to Steiner, that is.
+(And we should remember that, as we have just seen, Steiner had to change everything in order to affirm everything, He changed Christian teachings, for example, in order to make them fit his system, Anthropo-sophy.
+The goddess within his system is, then, Anthropo-Sophia.
+We'll get to this, below.)

 Yet, despite asserting the essential equality of the female and the male, Steiner placed the Earth Goddess in a subservient position, occupying a lower realm.
 The Goddess aspires to union with the divine, which is above her, but she is held distant from it, removed from the upper pantheon.
 The thrust of Steiner’s work is summarized in the title of one of his central books: HOW TO KNOW HIGHER WORLDS.
 We humans long for the higher worlds, and our Mother shares this longing.

-The Earth is a lowly realm.
-It is a place of material existence, illusion (maya), and inferior beings, the nature spirits, which have no true spiritual essence.
+The Earth is a subordinate realm, Steiner taught.
+It is a place of mere material existence, illusion (maya), and inferior beings, the nature spirits, which have no true spiritual essence.
 Some nature spirits, such as phantoms and demons, are distinctly evil.
-Others, such as goblins, are equivocal at best.
-And even those that seem at least tentatively friendly to humankind are potentially harmful if they draw us too deeply into their sublunar, physical realm.
+Others, such as gnomes (goblins), are equivocal at best.
+And even those that seem at least tentatively friendly to humankind are potentially harmful if they draw us too deeply into their sublunar, physical sphere.
 The only real benefit nature spirits can offer us is to assist us in leaving their realm.
-This is the same goal that the Goddess has for us: She wants us, her children, to rise to higher worlds and immortality.
+This is the same goal that the Goddess has for us: She wants us, her children, to rise to higher worlds and, having arrived there, to find immortality.

 Whether we associate the female principle with the Moon or with comets, we are associating it with inconstancy and backwardness.
 Comets wander, not obeying the laws that affect the rest of the solar system.
 They embody the effects of an ancient period, which Steiner called Old Moon (and in this sense comets and Moon become one and the same).
 The realm of the female principle is thus fickle, unreliable, and backward — or, as a misogynist would say, just like a woman.

 And yet Steiner credits the Earth Goddess with bringing us wisdom.
 How can this be?
 How can inconstancy go hand-in-hand with wisdom?
 Bear in mind that Steiner’s idea of wisdom entails clairvoyance, which can be considered a form of intuition.
 And we all know about women’s intuition.
-I’m being flippant, but in fact this concept is deeply imbedded in Anthroposophy.
+I’m being flippant, but in fact this concept is deeply embedded in Anthroposophy.
 According to Steiner, the female principle — associated with violating the laws of men and gods — is essential for the pursuit of wisdom.
 Eve broke the rules and we thus gained the knowledge of good and evil.
-Steiner’s version of this is: “It was from the manner of life of the women that the first ideas of ‘good and evil’ arose ...
-The development of mankind can only be correctly understood by the one who takes into consideration that the first progress in the life of the imagination was made by women ...
-One must imagine this manner of the women to have been also a kind of clairvoyance ...
-In her soul woman was accessible to another kind of spiritual powers.
-The latter spoke more to the feeling element of the soul....”
+Steiner’s version of this is the following:

 So the female principle is intuitive, inconstant, emotional, and wise.
-We can summarize this in a sort of equation, which isn’t fully accurate but nonetheless suggestive: Woman = inconstant = backward = emotion = inwardness = soul = clairvoyance = wisdom = Sophia = Anthropo-sophia.
+The Woman may not think, but she feels, and thereby she comes to insight.
+We can summarize this in a sort of equation, which isn’t fully accurate but nonetheless suggestive: Woman = inconstant = backward = emotion = inwardness = soul = clairvoyance = wisdom = Sophia = Anthropo-Sophia.
+Indeed, Steiner taught that Anthroposophy is the embodiment of a spiritual being, a "person" (a goddess) who provides the wisdom of the Steiner movement.

 But there is another way to see this.
 Steiner gives us no real evidence, no real reasoning — and on this extremely flimsy basis he makes a vast number of extremely weird statements.
 This is not wisdom; it is ignorance.
 By piling his own teachings on top of the myths and delusions of ancient peoples, he merely piles ignorance on top of ignorance.